purushothamgowthu/A-gallery-of-interesting-Jupyter-Notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [Machinalis](http://www.machinalis.com/) has a [public repo](https://github.com/machinalis/satimg) with material support for geospatial-data processing related blog posts.
 It includes notebooks about [Object Based Image Analysis](http://nbviewer.jupyter.org/github/machinalis/satimg/blob/master/object_based_image_analysis.ipynb) and [irrigation circles detection](http://nbviewer.jupyter.org/github/machinalis/satimg/blob/master/Searching%20for%20aliens.ipynb).

+* [seismo-live](http://seismo-live.org/) is a collection of live Jupyter notebooks for seismology.
+It includes a fairly large number of notebooks on how to solve the acoustic and elastic wave equation with various different numerical methods.
+Additionally it contains notebooks with an extensive introduction to data handling and signal processing in seismology, and notebooks tackling ambient seismic noise, rotational and glacial seismology, and more.

 ### Linguistics and Text Mining